19 November 2020 - Article

 Earlier in his career, Steve actively litigated for property owners and real estate professionals, and was responsible for decisions which heavily influenced the real estate industry.

 Easton v.
 Strassburger (1984) 152 Cal.
 App.
 3d 90, established the modern standard for residential real estate disclosure.

 Twain Harte Associates, Ltd. v.
 County of Tuolumne (1990) 217 Cal.
 App.
 3d 71, is one of the most-cited cases in the area of downzoning.

 Floystrup v.
 City of Berkeley Rent Stabilization Board (1990) 219 Cal.
 App.
-3d 1309 ended the overreaching practice of ‘administrative’ residential rent withholding orders without the protection of notice and hearing.
+3d 1309 ended the overreaching practice of ‘administrative’ residential rent withholding orders without the due process protections of notice and hearing.

-Since joining Withers, Steve has given the firm a virtual synapse for its West Coast real estate practice, fielding questions and handling needs of dozens of partners around the world across a spectrum of topics.
-His added value here is ‘cultural competence’, the quality of handling client requirements from diverse cultures sensitively and appropriately.
+Since joining Withers, Steve has been the synapse for its West Coast real estate practice, fielding questions and handling needs of dozens of Withers partners around the world.
+He adds value through ‘cultural competence’, the quality of responding to client requirements from diverse cultures sensitively and appropriately.
 This is the product of a lifetime of charitable and business endeavors around the world.

 State of California, 1973

 US District Court, Central District of California

 US District Court, Eastern District of California.